 What is Identity Theft?

 There’s a common misconception that strangers are the sole perpetrators of identity theft crimes.
 But it can hit close to home as well.
 I’ve seen far too many Reddit threads and finance advice columns about parents opening credit cards in their children’s names to have any faith that it’s a rare occurrence.
 The victims of this type of identity theft often don’t consider it to be as serious of a crime as it is.
-Regardless of whose doing it, identity theft is a problem.
+Regardless of who’s doing it, identity theft is a problem.

 My Identity Theft Story